mharoruiz/iberian_exception/README.md

 This repository contains files to replicate the figures and tables in *Haro-Ruiz, M., Schult, C. & Wunder, C. (2023).
 The effects of the Iberian Exception mechanism on wholesale electricity prices and consumer inflation.
 A synthetic-controls approach.*

-This project lives in an `renv` reproducible environment which uses R version 4.2.3.
-It is recommended that you adjust your R version accordingly to execute the files successfully.
+This project lives in an `renv` reproducible environment which uses `R` version `4.2.3`.
+It is recommended that you adjust your `R` version accordingly to execute the files successfully.

 To set up the virtual environment and replicate the results: